Keywords: Mazars, Thailand, COVID-19, Social Security Fund, Employee, Employer

 Reduction in the Social Security Fund (SSF) Contribution Rate

-The reduction in the SSF contribution rate for both employees and employers was published in the Royal Gazette on 13 April 2020.
+Reductions in the Social Security Fund (SSF) contribution rates for both employees and employers were published in the Royal Gazette on 13 April 2020, 14 September 2020, 30 December 2020 and 5 February 2021.

-There is a temporary reduction in SSF contributions from 5% to 1% for employees and from 5% to 4% for employers from March to May 2020.
-Some businesses will now need to request a refund from the Social Security Office (SSO).
+The latest temporary reduction in SSF contributions from 5% to 0.5% for employees and from 5% to 3% for employers is effective from February through March 2021.
+Some businesses will need to request a refund from the Social Security Office (SSO).

 If an employer has already submitted contributions at the normal rate of 5% for both employees and employers, the employer can claim any excess contributions back from the SSO by taking the following steps: